-When I first set up Padua Communications, people had a lot of general advice about getting the correct pricing for my business, but not so much on whether it made sense to put a price list on your website.
-Behind the scenes at Padua Communications, the discussion has come up again as we are in the process of planning and designing a new website.
-Again, we have decided not to have a pricing page for these reasons:
+When Nicky first set up Padua Communications, people had a lot of general advice for her about getting the correct pricing for her business, but not so much on whether it made sense to put a price list on your website.
+Recently, the discussion came up again.
+And again, we have decided not to have a pricing page for these reasons:

 - We don’t have a set price list and we cost up each job before we work on it.
 A ‘one price fits all’ approach doesn’t really work for our business as we offer bespoke solutions to our different clients’ needs.

 - Quite often we get asked to provide a quote for one service, but after a discussion about the problem the client is trying to solve, what is needed turns out to be very different from that first request – and in most cases, a lot more affordable!

 - Because of Nicky’s experience in the previous agencies she worked at before setting up Padua Communications, we have a very flexible approach to pricing, retainers and expenses.
 When we price up a job, we usually give several different options to suit different budgets and timings.
 This is very different from the traditional agency approach, where as a client, you are tied in for a minimum spend and minimum time period – whether you are getting results or not.
 Setting up in a recession, Nicky didn’t think this was a very good idea so we decided to offer something different, which has worked well for clients from large corporates to start-ups over the past 12 years.